A principle objective of #FreshAirSchools is to equip school stakeholders with educational material which:

 These pieces of guidance apply to all schools, not only those with Heating, Ventilation and Cooling Systems installed.
-They are both referenced in the Department for Education Schools Coronavirus (COVID-19) Operational Guidance.
+They both refer to the use of CO2 monitors and air filtration units, and are referenced in the Department for Education Schools Coronavirus (COVID-19) Operational Guidance.

 Some countries have developed low cost strategies to assess and improve airflow; see our Low Cost Solutions page for details.